-- 8.1 Commit to a transition pathway to 100% renewable electricity by 2023 through the purchasing of accredited GreenPower and/or onsite and local renewables development. - 8.2 Investigate options to continue a program of on-site and off-site renewable electricity options to contribute to council's 100% renewable transition.
+- 8.1 Commit to a transition pathway to 100% renewable electricity by 2023 through the purchasing of accredited GreenPower and/or onsite and local renewables development. - 8.2 Deliver a program of on-site and off-site renewable electricity options to contribute to council's 100% renewable transition.

-The chart on the previous page shows that most of the emissions associated with council operations are associated with the use of electricity.
+The chart above shows that most of the emissions associated with council operations are associated with the use of electricity.